ucsd-ml-arts/generative-audio-joseph-chang/README.md

 ## Abstract

-The goal of this project is to produce music using speech.
-A person will write whatever lyrics they want and DeepVoice will translate it into speech.
-Performance RNN is used separately to produce a music pieces based on various genres mixed together.
-Gansynth then interpolates the various music pieces generated.
-Finally, the singing speech and music can be combined on Garage Band.
-This could be very useful for artists to experiment with new music.
+The goal of this project is to produce music and written text in Python using Machine Learning.
+This hands-off approach will allow artists to experiment with new music or find inspiration for new songs.
+A person will write whatever lyrics they want and DeepVoice will translate it into speech using a model created from a woman's voice.
+Performance RNN is then separately used to produce a music piece based on a combination of multiple, generated music phrases.
+These phrases are similar to a bass guitar audio clip on which the model was trained.
+Gansynth is used to interpolate a MIDI file of Frank Mill's Musicbox Dancer.
+Finally, the speech, generated music, and interpolated music are combined on the Davinci Resolve video editor.
+This project succeeds in producing comprehendable human speech and completely new music.
+However, it is not near the quality one would want from an actual artist.
+A future direction would be to include training a RNN model for singing rather than just speaking.

-Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.

 ## Model/Data